Webflow-Examples/page-analyzer-app/README.md

 npm run dev
 ```

+> ❗ Keep in mind that every time you end the `npm run dev` process and re-run that command to start the server up, you'll be given a completely different ngrok URL.
+You'll need to ensure you edit the app in your Webflow dashboard to change the values for **App homepage URL** and **Redirect URI** in the next step.

 2. [Register a Webflow Data Client app](https://developers.webflow.com/data/docs/register-an-app#register-an-app) in your workspace, fill in your own details but input the following values for the fields below
    - App Info:
      - **App homepage URL:** This should be the URL ngrok provided (i.e. `https://xyz123-free.app`)